 Walt Disney World Deluxe Vacation Planning Services for Canadians

 Are you a Canadian considering a Deluxe Disney vacation to Walt Disney World and looking for assistance planning your vacation?
 Please feel free to contact me for more information.
 It would be my pleasure to assist you.

-Canadian Travel Advisor – Deluxe Disney Travel Specialist
+Canadian Luxury Travel Advisor – Deluxe Disney Travel Specialist